Topics on this page

 - When is supervised visitation or monitored exchanges appropriate?

-- How do I arrange for these supervised visitation or monitored exchange services?
+- How do I arrange supervised visitation or monitored exchange services?

 What is visitation?

-Visitation is the arrangement set out for contact between the child and the parent (or third party) who does not maintain the primary residence for the child.
-Visitation can be set out in a number of ways including:
+Visitation is time scheduled between a child and the parent (or third party) who does not maintain the primary residence for the child.
+Visitation arrangements can include:

 - a flexible visitation schedule;